Frequently Asked Questions

 What security will the facility have in place?

-Staff will be on site 24 hours a day, 7 days a week.
+Staff will be on site 24 hours a day, seven days a week.
 There will be curfews, random and mandatory drug testing and security cameras.
-Clients will adhere to a rigorous daily schedule which is monitored by staff.
+Clients will adhere to a rigorous daily schedule that is monitored by staff.

 Who will be able to access the program?